Old problems overshadow new era at Wells Fargo

 CUTTING FORECASTS

 Even so, most analysts have cut profit forecasts for Wells Fargo, citing fallout from the scandal.
-The average estimate for Wells Fargo's 2017 net income is now $20.8 billion (17.05 billion pounds), down $300 million since Sept.
+The average estimate for Wells Fargo's 2017 net income is now $20.8 billion, down $300 million since Sept.
 7, according to Thomson Reuters data.

 State and local municipalities including Illinois, California, Seattle and Chicago have publicly cut ties with Wells.
 While some analysts expect other government entities to make similar moves, the impact on Wells Fargo’s revenues appears immaterial at this point.